 The CFD is also launching a new initiative: Contemplative Practices.
 It will include a reading group, a meditation group (in addition to our end-of-semester meditation workshops), and a special launch event on February 15.
 Daniel Barbezat, Ward H. Patton Professor of Economics, Amherst College, will give a talk--"What are People For?
 A Contemplative Inquiry!"—and workshop– "Reconnecting with What We Love!"—to help faculty learn how to integrate contemplative practices into their teaching and their lives.

 Look for monthly email announcements about forthcoming CFD events, with registration links.
-A full schedule can be found on the CFD website.
+A full schedule can be found here.

 In addition to general workshops and events, the CFD sponsors the following initiatives: